Restraints - Physical Restraint, Safety Restraints, Patient Restraint

 What Kind of Restrictions are there on Selling Medical Restraints?

-Federal law requires that anyone purchasing Medical Restraints must either be a physician, a medical facility, or have an order from a physician.
+Federal law requires that anyone purchasing Medical Restraints must either be a physician, a medical facility or have an order from a physician.
 In order to process your order, Vitality Medical must receive a copy of the prescription.
 Prescriptions may be faxed to 801-733-5797.
 Orders will not be shipped without a prescription.
 Before purchasing, see Vitality Medical's Return Policy.

 How Do I Know What Type of Restraint to Get?